Updated August 2024

 Is Cryotherapy Safe?

-And yes, it’s safe.
-To ensure safety, a trained Restore employee is always on hand.
-They’ll provide you with the necessary attire, guide you through each step and in case you’re feeling overwhelmed or claustrophobic, they’ll be there to help you out of the chamber, free of judgment, knowing you took a chance and that’s good enough.
+Yes, it’s safe.
+To ensure safety, a trained Restore Wellness Rep is always operating the chamber with two-way communication.
+They’ll provide you with the necessary protective gear, guide you through each step and play your favorite your song to listen to while you're inside.
+In case you’re feeling overwhelmed or claustrophobic, they’ll be there to help you out of the chamber sooner than you're alloted time.

 What Does Cryotherapy Feel Like?